oracle/vagrant-projects/ContainerRegistry/README.md

 # Vagrant project to run a local Container Registry on Oracle Linux 7
-This simple Vagrantfile will provision an Oracle Linux 7 VM running a local Container Registry.
+This Vagrant project will provision an Oracle Linux 7 VM running a local Container Registry.

 It can be used as cache for the Oracle Container Registry, in particular for the Kubernetes containers.

 ## Prerequisites
-1. Read the [prerequisites in the top level README](/vagrant-projects#prerequisites) to set up either Vagrant with either VirtualBox or KVM
+1. Read the [prerequisites in the top level README](../README.md#prerequisites) to set up either Vagrant with either VirtualBox or KVM
 1. Sign in to [Oracle Container Registry](https://container-registry.oracle.com) and accept the _Oracle Standard Terms and Restrictions_ for the _Container Services_ Business Area.

 ## Quick start
 1. Clone this repository `git clone https://github.com/oracle/vagrant-projects`
-1. Change into the `vagrant-boxes/ContainerRegistry` folder
+1. Change into the `vagrant-projects/ContainerRegistry` directory
 1. Run `vagrant up; vagrant ssh`

 Your local container registry is up and running!